-A British colony for more than a century, Burma declared independence in 1948, a year after the assassination of nationalist leader General Aung San, father of Daw Aung San Suu Kyi, was assassinated.
+A British colony for more than a century, Burma declared independence in 1948, a year after the assassination of nationalist leader General Aung San, father of opposition leader Daw Aung San Suu Kyi.
 The Union of Burma began as a parliamentary democracy like most of its other newly independent neighbors on the Indian subcontinent.
 Yet it was beset by ethnic strife from the start.
 Ethnic Burmans formed roughly two-thirds of its population; the remainder comprised more than one hundred groups, with the Shan, Karen, Rakhine, and Mon among the largest, as well as significant Indian and Chinese populations.

 Representative democracy lasted until the military coup of 1962, led by General U Ne Win.
 His party established a ruling council whose members were almost entirely drawn from the armed forces and held power for the next twenty-six years.
 Ne Win instituted a new constitution in 1974 based on an isolationist policy with a socialist economic program that nationalized Burma’s major enterprises.

 The country’s economic situation deteriorated rapidly as a result of Ne Win’s policies, and a black-market economy soon took hold.
 By 1988, widespread corruption and food shortages led to mass protests, spearheaded by students.
-On August 8, 1988, the army cracked down on protestors, opening fire on dissidents and killing at least three thousand and displacing thousands more.
+On August 8, 1988, the army cracked down on protestors, opening fire on dissidents, killing at least three thousand, and displacing thousands more.
 Ne Win consequently resigned as chairman of his party, although he remained active behind the scenes until an even more repressive military junta took power in a coup in September 1988.